wxt-dev/wxt/docs/guide/key-concepts/web-extension-polyfill.md

    (browser.action ?? browser.browserAction).setBadgeColor('red');
    ```

-2. **Check the browser**: WXT provides environment variables about which browser is being targetted.
+2. **Check the browser**: WXT provides environment variables about which browser is being targeted.
    ```ts
    if (!import.meta.env.SAFARI) {
      // Safari doesn't implement `onStartup` correctly, so we need a custom solution